Job outlook for PMP certification holders [updated 2021]

 Working in new industries

-Sometimes, changing industries of fields of work can be refreshing for many reasons.
-Most of all, freshness that comes from working a new job and all that comes with it.
+Sometimes, changing industries or fields of work can be refreshing.
 PMP can be quite helpful to this end, as the certification is global and many different industries consider it the flagship standard of project management.

 Since project management is a skill set that is used by many industries and fields today, it can help you open a door to a new field.
 Changing careers can be difficult for some — having a PMP may just be your key to that new door.